Who's being trained here; them or me?!

 if he is disturbing you too much, after two nights, move him into his control area in another area of the house (same as in daytime), with a pee pad down, and access to food and water, toys etc. Be sure to leave his kennel door open.
 If he cries, you need to ignore him.

-If you want use kennel training to aid the potty training process and avoid paper or pee pads peeps completely: You must be available to let your 8-12 week old puppy out every two hours.
+If you want use kennel training to aid the potty training process and avoid paper or pee pads peeps completely: You must work through the kennel training process (week 8 and 9) and then you must be available to let your 10-12 week old puppy out every two hours.
 They should be taken from these kennel to the spot you want them to eliminate outside.
 After you have watched them go to the bathroom, they can then have one hour of supervised play.
 If they choose to eat during this time, take them outside within 10 minutes of eating.
 They should return to a closed kennel within an hour of their last successful bathroom break in order to encourage "holding it" until the next one.

 Your training area should be close to the kitchen so your puppy can be placed there quickly if you cannot supervise him (under four months, for time such as making meals, answering the door, etc).